Sassenach Cowl: Free Crochet Pattern

 Don’t crochet and would love this cowl custom made for you?
 Click here.

 Isn’t it just beautiful?
 The weight of it is substantial – not uncomfortable, but regal.
 It’s warm and looks great with both your casual everyday outfit and your little black dress.
-So, you can wear it from daytime through evening!
+So, you can wear it from daytime through the evening!

 READY TO MAKE YOUR OWN?